norkos/battleship/README.md

 # battleship
-Making simple battleship games in several languages
+Making simple battleship games in several languages inspired by https://medium.com/guestline-labs/hints-for-our-interview-process-and-code-test-ae647325f400

+Thank to my friends for the code reviews ;)